 Updates from around the industry:

 » More on small business loans: This week’s episode of The HVAC Jerks podcast explains what government programs are available to help small businesses survive and how to get them, as explained by the experts at HARDI.
-Listen now.

 » State by State action on Coronavirus — at a glance.
 (NCSL)